 Using a bank card or bank transfer is still the most commonly used method to add money to an online casino account.
 This is also the easiest method to use as all you require is a bank account and also the most commonly accepted form of payment by casino sites.

 Paying by debit card is overall the most popular means of funding gambling accounts.
 This method is also secure, carries no fees (or at least shouldn't) and generally comes with the lowest minimum deposit and withdrawal limits.
 There are many up sides to using debit cards, especially over credit cards that can incur transaction fees.
 On our debit card casino page you can find casinos that accept debit card payments along with transaction limits and processing times.

-Funding a casino account using a credit card is certainly one the most convenient and flexible ways to play online.
-There isn't an online casino around that won't accept a credit card payment and these have additional benefits of attracting the lowest minimum deposit and withdrawal amounts along with high maximums.
+Funding a casino account using a credit card is certainly one the most convenient and flexible ways to play online, but only if you are playing outside the UK with a non-UK acccont as since April 2020 credit cards can no longer be used to fund betting accounts following a goverment ban.
+Outside the UK these payments can have additional benefits of attracting the lowest minimum deposit and withdrawal amounts along with high maximums.
 Of course there are pitfalls when using a credit card, particularly in paying fees.
 Read more on our credit card casinos page.

 Electronic Wallets and Digital Payment Services

 eWallets are simply online money storage and payment systems that can be used to send and receive money separately to your main bank account.
 In fact you don't even need to store money in a eWallet, you can simply use these to send money direct from your bank account or bank card, the main benefits being these transactions are kept separate from your bank account and you only need to store your card details online once.
 Different wallets have various benefits depending on what you want from them, you can read about all of the features, along with which casinos accept the payment methods in our eWallet reviews.